Our net zero commitment

 We are integrating sustainability considerations into all our business decisions and will report our greenhouse gas emissions and progress against our net zero target at least annually, using the Greenhouse Gas Protocol Corporate Reporting Standard methodology.

-We are here to help clients navigate through the challenges, the policies and the legislative drivers that will lead to all business becoming sustainable business and helping to rebuild a resilient economy.
+We are here to help clients navigate the challenges, the policies and the legislative drivers that will lead to all business becoming sustainable and helping to rebuild a resilient economy.
 Read more about the work we are doing with our clients and partner organisations on our green recovery page.

-As a firm, we strive to promote, through training and engagement, a more sustainable mindset among our people in the way we deliver our services and live our lives.
+We strive to promote, through training and engagement, a more sustainable mindset among our people in the way we deliver our services and live our lives.

 Our firm Sustainability Policy is underpinned by a ‘route map’ focused on reducing the firm’s Scope 1, 2 and 3 emissions under the Greenhouse Gas Protocol Corporate Reporting Standard.